AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

         self.RightNode = RightNode
 ```

-The initialiser for the node class allows instantiating node objects with LeftNode and RightNode.
+The initializer for the node class allows instantiating node objects with LeftNode and RightNode.
 In the absence of this they default to None.

 Using this, the BinaryTree class can now be written: